CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 ### [§ 243.
 Effect of a Breach by Non-Performance as Giving Rise to a Claim for Damages for Total Breach](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-243-effect-of-a-breach-by-non-performance-as-giving-rise-to-a-claim-for-damages-for-total-breach-1)

+### Arbitrarily Defined Section 10-B- Characterization of Repudiation, of its status and consequences:
+### articles § 250, § 251, § 252, § 253, § 256, § 257.

+>Need to review relevance of the legal codification of concept and _**sub-process of Characterization of Repudiation, of its status and consequences, in human-AAS interaction, in AAS context under AALE process.**_ This links back to the notion of properly engineered AALE with features that would be able to constantly & consistently _**self-monitor,**_ report the status of performance of AAS and other entities (human included) under its management, focused on that particular aspect of _**Repudiation.**_ This could provide at any moment a clear picture of legal status & consequences for the whole ecosystem, as well as _**risk management measures either A/A or human-directed, to deal with risk mitigation vs exacerbation of consequences of Repudiation- with attribution to a responsible human looming large.**_

 ### [§ 250.
 When a Statement or an Act Is a Repudiation](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-250-when-a-statement-or-an-act-is-a-repudiation-1)

 ### [§ 251.
 When a Failure to Give Assurance May Be Treated as a Repudiation](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-251-when-a-failure-to-give-assurance-may-be-treated-as-a-repudiation-1)